-Several test rigs have been developed in order to analyse the behaviour of critical on-board system starting from the stand-alone component up to its integration into the aircraft.
+Several test benches have been developed to analyse the behaviour of critical on-board system, starting from the stand-alone component, up to its integration into the aircraft.
 This design strategy allows the program risks and development time to be minimized by implementing step-by-step corrective actions.

 The FCS Test Rig main purpose is to verify and validate the Flight Control System.
 The test rig has been designed to have a flexible platform, capable to quickly integrate all the FCS components and to perform software-in-the-loop and hardware-in-the-loop tests.

 The FCS Test Rig is composed of: